efoster9/interactive-web/unit-3-advanced-dom/U3LA2.1/U3LA2.1.md

 ### Do Now/Warm Up (\~10 min)

 Run the website and show students that the site is meant to be a smoothie builder.
 However, notice that the buttons don't work.
 For the do now, have students connect just the banana button.
-When the button is clicked, the "Enjoy you Smoothie!" text should say "Enjoy your Banana Smoothie!", and the class `is-selected` should be added to that button so it glows green.
+When the button is clicked, the "Enjoy your Smoothie!" text should say "Enjoy your Banana Smoothie!", and the class `is-selected` should be added to that button so it glows green.
 Direct students to the `script.js` to begin.
 Uncomment and use the `demo.js` if you need to demo this solution.

 The idea is that the students are recalling `querySelector`, `addEventListener`, `innerHTML`, and how to find `ID`s for elements in the `index.html`.
 Have the solution ready for the Lesson & Demo (use the `demo.js` in the exemplar folder).
 Ask a student for consent to share their solution to the class.